 "Grant and Susan Johnson are icons in the round-the-world (RTW) motorcycling community.
 The Johnsons host - or more appropriately write, edit, produce, manage and coordinate Horizons Unlimited - a global network of motorcycle travelers... and a bona fide adventure motorcycling phenomenon."
 Dan Hilton, Rider Magazine

-This seminar will cover - how to navigate the site since the redesign - mega-menus, search, the HUBB.
-Includes 'How to' content from the Achievable Dream series and great pics from HU Photo Contest winners!
+This seminar will be an overview of 'How To' travel overland topics.
+Includes content from the Achievable Dream series and great pics from HU Photo Contest winners!

 Grant Johnson, Horizons Unlimited